anilchintapalli/PulseRunPublic/README.md

 # PulseRun
 The goal of this project is to create a program that can predict a user's predicted biometric features and average/max heart rate for a future run based on these route features: Distance, Pace, Elevation gained, Elevation lost.
-This prediction is made using a machine learning model trained on the user's historical running data through Garmin Connect.
+This prediction is made using a machine learning model trained on the user's historical running data through either Garmin Connect or Strava (although Strava provides less features).
 ## Author
 Anil Chintapalli
 ## Libraries and Equipment